saky-semicolon/Introduction-to-Programming/README.md

     print the value of cumulative sum

 Pseudocode: The Repetition control structure

-• Subsequently, we can write the previous pseudocode (example 5) like this.
+* Subsequently, we can write the previous pseudocode (example 5) like this.

-• Example 6: Summing up 10 numbers
+<b><i>Example 5: Summing up 10 numbers</i></b>

     cumulative sum = 0
     current number = 1
-while current number is less than or equal to 10 cumulative sum = cumulative sum + current number current number = current number + 1 end_while print the value of cumulative sum
+    while current number is less than or equal to 10 cumulative sum = cumulative sum + current number current number = current number + 1 end_while
+    print the value of cumulative sum

-• Note that in this algorithm, we are using both the sequence and repetition control structure
+    *Note that in this algorithm, we are using both the sequence and repetition control structure*
-17

 Pseudocode: The Repetition control structure

-• Example 7:
-Begin
-number of users giving their birth date = 0 while number of users giving their birth date < 10 begin
+<b><i>Example 6:</i></b>

+      begin
       Read birth date from the user.
- Calculate the difference between the birth date and today’s date.
+      Calculate the difference between the birth
+      date and today’s date.
       Print the user’s age.
       if the age is greater than 55
       print “Pencen”
       else
       print “Kerja lagi”
       end_if
- number of users giving their birth date + 1 end end_while
+      number of users giving their birth date + 1 end
+      end_while
       End

-18
-Pseudocode: The Repetition control structure
-• Example 8:
-while user still wants to play begin
+<b><i>Example 7: while user still wants to play</i></b>

+    begin
-Select either to play on a network or play against computer if play on network create connection to remote machine play game with connected computer else select mission play game locally end_if
+    Select either to play on a network or play against computer if play on network
-Ask user whether he/she still wants to play end end_while
-19
-Pseudocode: The Repetition control structure
-• Example 9:
-while user still wants to play begin
-Select either to play on network or play against computer if play on network create connection to remote machine play game with connected computer
+    create connection to remote machine
+    play game with connected computer
-Else
+    else
     select mission
     play game locally
     end_if
-Ask user whether he/she still wants to play end end_while
+    Ask user whether he/she still wants to play end
-• For readability, always use proper indentation!!!
-20
-Flowcharts
-• A flowchart is a graph used to depict or show a step by step solution using symbols which represent tasks.
-• The symbols used consist of geometrical shapes that are connected by flow lines.
-• It is an alternative to using pseudocode; while a pseudocode description is verbal, a flowchart is graphical in nature.
-21
-Flowchart Symbols
-Terminal symbol - indicates the beginning and end points of an algorithm.
-Process symbol - shows an instruction other than input, output or selection.
-Input-output symbol - shows an input or an output operation.
-Disk storage I/O symbol - indicates input from or output to disk storage.
-Printer output symbol - shows hardcopy printer output.
-22
-Flowchart Symbols cont…
-Selection symbol - shows a selection process for two-way selection.
-Off-page connector - provides continuation of a logical path on another page.
-On-page connector - provides continuation of logical path at another point in the same page.
-Flow lines - indicate the logical sequence of execution steps in the algorithm.
-23
-Flowchart – sequence control structure
-Statement 2
- Statement 1
- Statement 3
-:
-24
-Flowchart – selection control structure
-Condition
-elsestatement(s)
-thenstatement(s)
-No Yes
-25
-Flowchart – repetition control structure
-Condition Loop
-Statement(s)
-yes
-no
-26
-Flowchart – example 1
-Begin
-Read birth date
-Calculate
-Age = current year – birth date
-Display age
-End
-27
-Flowchart – example 2
-Begin
-Read age
-End
-YES Age > 55?
-NO
-print “Pencen” print “Kerja lagi”
-28
-Flowchart – example 5
-Begin
-End
-current_number <= 10?
-NO
-YES
-sum = 0
-current_number = 1
-sum = sum + current_number
-current_number = current_number + 1
-print sum
+    end_while